wgotterer/react-native-number-guessing/README.md

 # react-native-number-guessing

+## DEMO COMING SOON.
+LEARNING HOW TO DEPLOY TO APP STORE NOW!

 # Description

 Using React Native I aim to create an IOS and Android compatible app that lets a user play a game, How Many Cookies In The Cookie Jar, with the computer in which the user picks a number and the computer has to guess which number the user picked.